trilogy-group/all-dubber/README.md

 - Python 3.10, PyTorch 2.3.1, CUDA 12.1
 - Python 3.10, PyTorch 2.3.1, CUDA 11.8

-Follow the steps below to install and configure `Linly-Dubbing`.
+Follow the steps below to install and configure `all-dubber`.

 > [!NOTE]
 >
+> The instructions below are outdated and may not easily work.
+> See [setup.sh](setup.sh) for a list of updated steps on Ubuntu 22.04.
+> Future efforts include dockerized version and/or updated tested working configurations on Ubuntu 24.04 and CUDA 12.9

-> A Colab script is also available for an online experience: [Linly-Dubbing Colab](https://colab.research.google.com/github/Kedreamix/Linly-Dubbing/blob/main/colab_webui.ipynb).
+A Colab script is also available for an online experience: [Linly-Dubbing Colab](https://colab.research.google.com/github/Kedreamix/Linly-Dubbing/blob/main/colab_webui.ipynb).
 ### 1. Clone the Repository

 First, clone the `Linly-Dubbing` repository to your local machine and initialize submodules.